mattstolarczyk12/demo-tform-aws-vpc/README.md

     Deploy two private subnets, across two different AZs Create two security groups (one for public, and one for private access)

-2) Module 2 – SSH–Key
+Module 2 – SSH–Key
   What this code will do:
     Dynamically create an SSH Key pair that will be associated with the EC2 instances
     This SSH Key will be created dynamically, and be deleted along with all the other resources provisioned with Terraform.

-3) Module 3 – EC2
+Module 3 – EC2
   What this code will do:
     Create a t2.micro AWS Linux VM in the PUBLIC subnet for use as a bastion/gateway host.
     Terraform will copy the SSH Key from your local system to the VM and apply appropriate file permissions to it.
     This key will be used for connections to instances in the private subnet Create a t2.micro AWS Linux VM in the PRIVATE subnet

-No requirements.
+## Requirements
 Note: In order to follow this demo VPC test you will need to have Terraform installed and configured and access to AWS Account to apply changes and view updates

 ## Providers
 AWS